-6 Survival Life Tips on How to Stay Warm In Winter
+7 Survival Life Tips on How to Stay Warm In Winter

-Always consider the worst possible scenario and know what necessary action is needed to remedy the situation.
+Always consider the worst possible scenario and know how to remedy the situation.
 The most important thing for your home in winter is to have a manageable temperature for your body to get through the cold season.

 Initial Design and Layout

 Homes designed for warmth have the majority of windows facing south.
 Some home builders back up the north side of the house in a slope to prevent heat loss and increase connection with the earth.

-It shows how early pioneers constructed shelter out of naturally-occurring material such as wood logs, strips of thick sod, and adobe bricks.
+It shows how early pioneers constructed a shelter out of naturally-occurring material such as wood logs, strips of thick sod, and adobe bricks.
 You can use almost anything to create a warm dwelling – even ice.

-Stay Warm With Wood Stoves and Fireplaces
+Stay Warm with Wood Stoves and Fireplaces

-In Upper Canada, or the rural areas of the U.S. north, most people use a fireplace or wood stove to heat their homes and stay warm.
-Eighty years ago our parents and grandparents burned coal in furnaces.
+In Upper Canada or the rural areas of the U.S. north, most people use a fireplace or wood stove to heat their homes and stay warm.
+Eighty years ago, our parents and grandparents burned coal in furnaces.

 A few logs in one of these stoves can keep a room quite comfortable and let you stay warm all night.
 Intelligent use of slow-speed fans can move warm air into areas that are still too cool (or cold) for comfort.

 You can install a wood burning stove to back up your furnace.
 If you use a natural gas or kerosene stove, remember that these must be vented properly to prevent carbon monoxide buildup.